Kristhaly/Halium/README.md

-# Halium Is An Open Sourced Game Written In Python
+# Halium Is An Open Sourced Game Written In Java (RECODED & ACTIVILY BEING MAINTAINED NOW)